 As you may already know, CBD (Cannabidiol) is a compound derived from the cannabis plant.
 Unlike THC, which is also found in cannabis, CBD is not psychoactive.
-That means you can reap its benefits without having to worry about many of the negative side effects that result from THC consumption.
+That means you can reap its benefits without having to worry about any of the negative possible side effects that may result from THC consumption.

 You’ve probably seen claims that CBD can cure everything from depression to cancer.
 The truth is, there’s still a lot of research to be done about the positive effects of CBD.
 However, there is proof that it can help with a variety of ailments, including pain relief, anxiety relief and inflammation.
 It’s also been shown to provide symptom relief from multiple sclerosis, arthritis, ADHD and more.
 Additionally, there’s research that shows it can help with those who have epilepsy.

 CBD is most commonly found as an oil, but you can also buy it in pill form or as vapor juice.
 Additionally, it can be found in lotions and creams that are applied topically.
 The type of CBD you buy and how you ingest or use it will largely depend on the reason you’re taking it.
 For example, a topical salve would be a good option for those struggling with sore joints, while a pill would be a better choice for someone looking for anxiety relief.